SergeCaron/MSRDGatewayKerberos/README.md

 will successfully connect through the RD Gateway using Kerberos.
 The RDP session runs under the context of the local user: operations such as cut and paste are limited and it is suggested to switch to a local session to support these and other features.

 # Other notes

+#### NOTE: A *Certificate Authority* (CA) is not required on either the client or the target domain.
+These scripts have been tested against AD in Server 2022 and Server 2025 without the use of a CA. A certificate published by an external CA (such as *Let's Encrypt*) is required for the RD Gateway.

 #### NOTE: If the RD Gateway is NOT a domain controller, the gateway's Remote Desktop Server listener certificate must be reset on every certificate renewal.
 Below is typical Powershell code that can be included in the renewal script:
 ````